-Nationwide Housing Prices YoY in the United Kingdom remained unchanged at 1 percent in February.
+Nationwide Housing Prices YoY in the United Kingdom increased to 2.20 percent in March from 1 percent in February of 2026.
 Nationwide Housing Prices YoY in the United Kingdom averaged 5.10 percent from 1992 until 2026, reaching an all time high of 26.50 percent in January of 2003 and a record low of -17.60 percent in February of 2009.
 This page includes a chart with historical data for the United Kingdom Nationwide Housing Prices YoY.
-United Kingdom Nationwide Housing Prices YoY - data, historical chart, forecasts and calendar of releases - was last updated on March of 2026.
+United Kingdom Nationwide Housing Prices YoY - data, historical chart, forecasts and calendar of releases - was last updated on April of 2026.

-Nationwide Housing Prices YoY in the United Kingdom remained unchanged at 1 percent in February.
+Nationwide Housing Prices YoY in the United Kingdom increased to 2.20 percent in March from 1 percent in February of 2026.
 Nationwide Housing Prices YoY in the United Kingdom is expected to be 1.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
 In the long-term, the United Kingdom Nationwide Housing Prices YoY is projected to trend around 4.50 percent in 2027 and 5.00 percent in 2028, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast